the-argus/dice/README.md

 different featuresets.
 These features should be encouraged to be used sparingly, when working in a limited domain where the feature is known to always be helpful.

+I want a language in which I can make a library which is C ABI compatible (or has some stable ABI) and know at load time that it doesnt have any code in it that could segfault.
+If dice is safe by default, this could be the case for making a library which uses none of the `unsafe` or `noborrow` keywords.
+Could be useful for things like editor plugins and LSP implementations, or even shells, where you need to let the user inject functionality into a program but you don't want your whole program to go down if the injected code segfaults.
+Basically: I want the option to not use separate processes in cases which normally would require them.

 ## Rules of Dice

 Goals for the language.